jamesesguerra/diy-cloud-book/src/chapter-5/object-storage.md

 ![Figure 1](../images/minio-1.jpg)

-Cool, we were able to expose this cool-looking dashboard.
+Great, we were able to expose this cool-looking dashboard.
 Enter the credentials you set earlier in the Stack configuration.
 Once logged in, you should see the Object Browser, where you can create a bucket to get started.
 Click the **Create a Bucket** button and give it a name.
 I'll call mine `notely`.

 After creating the bucket, you’ll be directed to it.
 The bucket loads its contents (which should be empty), but you might notice that it keeps loading indefinitely.
 Checking the browser console reveals that a WebSocket connection is failing.
 This is common, as many dashboards implement real-time features that rely on WebSockets, which are currently unable to connect.